richbruton/battleship/README.md

 - The game currently only lasts nine rounds.
 This can be a bit too many for a 4x4 board and not enough for the larger boards.
 A future feature will be to either make the number of turns to be a function of the board size or to allow the player decide at the start how many turns the game should last.

 - As the board is based on list indexes, the first row or column is 0.
 This is not intuitive for players who might not be familair with list indices.
 A future feature would be to utilise the 0 index row and column to display the grid coordinates for the board.

+- The player_choice() and computer_choice() functions could be split up in to 2 or 3 simpler functions each.
+This will allow for the game to be easier adapted to implement different new features.

 # Deployment